A few questions to discover PeerTube…

 But above all, PeerTube treats you like a person, not as a product that it has to track, profile, and lock in video loops to better sell your available brain time.
 Thus, the source code (the recipe) of the PeerTube software is open, making its operation transparent.

 PeerTube is not only open-source: it’s free (as in free speech).
 Its free license guarantees our fundamental freedoms as users.
 It is this respect for our freedoms that allows Framasoft to invite you to contribute to this software, and many evolutions (innovative comment system, etc.) have already been suggested by some of you.

 In March 2018, PeerTube released its publicly usable beta version.
 Several collectives set up the first instances, thus creating the bases of the federation.

 But this is just the beginning, PeerTube is not (yet) perfect, and many features are missing.
-We intend to continue to improve it to release a version 1 by the end of 2018.
+But we intend to keep improving it day after day.

 March 2018 thus represents the birth of the PeerTube federations: the more this software will be used and supported, the more people will use it and contribute to it, and the faster it will evolve towards a concrete alternative to platforms such as YouTube.

 Nevertheless, the ambition remains to be a free and decentralized alternative: the goal of an alternative is not to replace, but to propose something else, with different values, in parallel to what already exists.

 If it’s free, can we upload illegal stuff on it?